 Fruit is amazing this time of year - as long as you love citrus!
 Grapefruit, oranges, kumquats, lemons, limes all are available and just getting better as the winter progresses.
-The only challenging variety is the Blood orange - culinarians hold their breath, waiting for the first harvest of lightly pink fruit - usually around Christmas Day.
-The reason this fruit appears so late is that its' red color is induced by frost temperature cold (below 33' F) and there's a chemical reaction with the naturally occurring anthocyanin in the orange.
+The only challenging variety is the Blood orange - culinarians hold their breath, waiting for the first harvest of lightly pink fruit - This year it's the first week of December.
+The reason this fruit usually appears so late is that its' red color is induced by frost temperature cold (below 33' F) and there's a chemical reaction with the naturally occurring anthocyanin in the orange.
 Farmers consider the blood orange season to be February to May (but with the Australian crop, the season can be started early or extended for menus).